 - Reducing risk from river flooding

 - Reducing risk from coastal flooding or erosion

 - Reducing the risk of flooding in cities

 - Reducing risk from droughts

+- Improving water quality

 Figure 4.
 Conceptual figure of different types of NbS interventions in a river basin and the benefits they provide.
 (River basin background image used with permission from the Natural Heritage Institute)